kryczkal/C-Posix-Operating-Systems/README.md

 ## Introduction
-This repository is a curated collection of my work showcasing a range of skills from file system interfaces to multi-threaded simulations.
-Each program is a testament to my ability to design, implement, and manage complex systems using C and POSIX standards.
+This repository is a collection of programs showcasing my ability to design and implement programs in C using POSIX standards.

-### File Structure
-The repository is organized into directories based on the skill or ability demonstrated by the contained programs.
-Each program contains has a big comment in its file that provides an overview of its functionalities.
+It focuses on the knowledge of operating systems and concurrent programming, including the use of sockets, processes, signals, descriptors, synchronization techniques, thread management, and inter-process communication.

-## Skills and Abilities
+## Subjects

 ### Sockets
-- [`Calc-Server`](Sockets/Calculator-Network-Client-Server) An online calculator using tcp sockets and local sockets with the coresponding clients
+- [`Calc-Server`](Sockets/Calculator-Network-Client-Server) An online calculator using tcp sockets and local sockets with the corresponding clients

 ### Process, Signals, and Descriptors
 - [`classroom-scenario.c`](Processes-signals-and-descriptors/classroom-scenario.c): Simulates classroom scheduling